sphars/spencerharston.com/src/now.md

 ## Doing

-I purchased a couple IOT devices, some smart plugs and bulbs.
-I recently set up a new Raspberry Pi 5 with Home Assistant, so I'm setting up my self-hosted smart home ecosystem.
+I recently purchased my first record player, so I'm getting into that hobby now (see my [post](/posts/2025/starting-a-records-collection) about it).

 ## Learning